-Students may not use radios, cellular phones, iPods, MP3 players, compact disc players, portable gaming systems, or other electronic devices in school or on school premises.
-If confiscated, only a parent or legal guardian may retrieve these devices.
+Students may not use cellular phones, portable gaming systems, smart watches, ear pods, or any other electronic devices in school or on school premises.If confiscated, only a parent or legal guardian may retrieve these devices.
 An administrative contact will be made to the parent or legal guardian.
 Continued misuse of electronic devices will result in further consequences as outlined in the Discipline Guidelines and Policies.